RedwoodJS 4

 00:55:37 - Nick Taylor

 Yeah, yeah, yeah.
 Cool.
-All right, so let's get to our handler here and I'll just close the terminal here just so we get a bit of real estate.
+All right, so let's get to our handler here, and I'll just close the terminal here so we get a bit of real estate.
 Okay, so there's all kinds of stuff in here.
-I see some JS doc types in here for the different things here.
-This is all AWS specific, it looks like.
-Okay, so we have what I would say probably looks like a typical serverless function, regardless of what platform you're using or most people use something similar like this.
-We've got the event, which I imagine that's going to contain our payload, which has our username and password.
+I see some JSDoc types in here for the different things.
+This is all AWS-specific, it looks like.
+Okay, so we have what I would say probably looks like a typical serverless function, regardless of what platform you're using, or most people use something similar like this.
+We've got the event, which I imagine is going to contain our payload with our username and password.

 00:56:16 - Dom Saadi